enroll/enroll/docs/mvp_features.md

 - publish the workshop (make it live)
 - only I can view my workshop while in draft mode
 - get paid
+- send a broadcast to all enrolled students

 ### Student